 Physical distancing guidelines (in line with the Government’s Public Health advice) should be followed if sharing a room with another tenant and a 2 metre distance should be maintained.
 Twin rooms should be the maximum occupancy type.
 Limit the presence of visitors in line with public health advice.

 Where possible, windows and doors should be opened on a regular basis to allow for a flow of air throughout the property.
 When bedrooms are being cleaned, windows and/or doors where appropriate, should be opened.
-Further information regarding air conditioning and ventilation can be found in Section 5.d of the Work Safely Protocol.

 - Hands should be washed and disinfected with hand sanitizer before use of shared utensils.